 Ed has a background in journalism in the UK and China, and has more recently worked for the University of Edinburgh and UCL, aiding international communications.
 He holds an MA from the University of St Andrews and an MSc in Comparative Public Policy from the University of Edinburgh.

-Katherine Benson, Research Officer The International Strategy team’s researcher, Dr Katherine Benson, joined the team in September 2012.
-Katherine leads on research and analysis of international issues in higher education and education policy, and also provides research and briefings for visits of international delegations to Oxford.
+Research Officer The International Strategy team’s researcher leads on research and analysis of international issues in higher education and education policy, and also provides research and briefings for visits of international delegations to Oxford.

-Jill Rodd, Office Administrator Mrs Jill Rodd has recently joined Oxford's International Strategy team, and is responsible for the day-to-day running of the International Strategy Office and managing the Director’s affairs.
+Jill Rodd, Office Administrator Mrs Jill Rodd joined the office in November 2015 and is responsible for the day-to-day running of the International Strategy Office and managing the Director’s affairs.
 Jill also assists with the organization of delegations, events and overseas visits.
 Jill has previously worked as an Examinations Administrator at the Said Business School in Oxford and as a Data and Research Officer in local government and the NHS.
 She holds a BSc from the University of Strathclyde and an MSc in Health Sciences (Health Promotion) from the University of Northumbria at Newcastle.